autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
-- Simulator plugin: for simulated ATN and NTN data for testnet purposes.
+- Simulator plugin: for simulated ATN and NTN data.
+You need to install and run this plugin if you are deploying to Bakerloo Testnet, or for your own local testnet purposes.
 See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).

-The plugins are included pre-built as part of oracle server Docker image and pre-built executable.
+The plugins are built by the `make` process when building from source.
+The plugins are included pre-built as part of oracle server Docker image and the pre-built executable.

-If installing by building from source, you will also need to build and install the Simulator plugin if you want to use it for testnet:
+If installing by building from source, you will also need to build and install the Simulator plugin if you want to use it for Bakerloo Testnet or your own local testnet:

 1. Run `make simulator`.